GM High Feature engine: LP9

 This engine is also known as a A28NET, Z28NET, Z28NEL or B284.

-The LP9 is a 2.8L turbocharged version used for the Saab 9-3, Saab 9-5, and other GM vehicles.
+The LP9 is a 2.8 L turbocharged version used for the Saab 9-3, Saab 9-5, and other GM vehicles.
 It has the same bore and stroke as the naturally aspirated LP1, however the compression ratio is reduced to 9.5:1.
 The engine is manufactured at Holden's Fishermans Bend engine factory in Port Melbourne, Australia, while GM Powertrain Sweden (formerly Saab Automobile Powertrain) is responsible for turbocharging the engine.
 Global versions of this engine use the same horsepower rating for both metric and imperial markets – mechanical horsepower – while the Europe-only versions are rated in metric horsepower.